How to Migrate Your Magento Site to Google Cloud with Minimal Downtime

 Update your DNS and point your domain to your new Google server IP address

-Once your local test is successful, log in to your DNS provider portal and update the DNS A record to point to your new server IP address.
+Once local testing succeeds, log in to the DNS provider portal and update the DNS A record to point to the new server IP address.

 Conclusion:

-This post showed you how to migrate a Magento website to a Google Cloud server.
-Please use the comment form below if you find any errors above or have something to add.
+This post demonstrated how to migrate a Magento website to a Google Cloud server.
+Please use the comment form below to report errors or contribute additions.

 Was this guide helpful?